keif/keif.github.io/src/data/blog/2025-09-23-in-defense-of-emojis-in-logs.md

 slug: in-defense-of-emojis-in-logs
 featured: true
 tags:
-    - logging
+    - Logging
-    - developer-experience
+    - Developer Experience
-    - javascript
+    - JavaScript
-    - cli
+    - CLI
-    - productivity
+    - Productivity
 description: AI may overuse emojis, but in developer logs they're more than decoration.
 Here's why ✅, ❌, ⚠️, and ℹ️ deserve a place in your terminal.
 excerpt: |
     Emojis are often criticized as noisy or gimmicky - especially with AI dropping them into every sentence.